maritgh/Project-LightUpCane/Wifi_lightupTest/ReadMe.md

 Preferences.h

 and the next board:
-esp32 by Espressif Systems (it works with version 3.0.7 all other versions might not work because of changes in the API)
+esp32 by Espressif Systems (it was tested with version 3.1.1 all other versions might not work because of changes in the API)

 To upload the code follow the next steps:
 1. go to Tools > Board > esp32 > XIAO_ESP32C3